nautofon/ats-towns/label-metadata.md

 Can also be used to store additional data using micro-formats.
 For example, if the remark of a mountain pass label begins with something like `8724ft`, it's probably the pass elevation.

+### ref

+    ref: unknown

+Reference to real-life information about the labeled entity.
+Not currently used; reserved for future expansion.

+The format isn't defined yet, but it'll probably be a string.
+For example, the value could be a URI such as a Wikipedia link or maybe a [GeoNames](https://www.geonames.org) record ID.